 Potential Indications of our Investigational Therapy Multikine® (Leukocyte Interleukin, Injection) to the Medical Community

 Multikine (Leukocyte Interleukin, Injection) is the full name of this investigational therapy, which, for simplicity, is referred to in the remainder of this page as Multikine*.
 Multikine has not been licensed or approved by the FDA or by any other regulatory agency.
 Similarly, its safety or efficacy has not been established for any use.
-Moreover, no definitive conclusions can be drawn from the early-phase, clinical-trials data summarized on this page or elsewhere on this website involving this investigational therapy.

 Potential first-line immunotherapy: Multikine is an investigational immunotherapeutic agent being developed as a potential therapeutic agent directed at utilizing the ability of the immune system to produce an anti-tumor immune response.
-The first indication we are pursuing for our Multikine product candidate is for the neoadjuvant therapy used as first-line treatment in patients newly diagnosed with squamous cell carcinoma of the head and neck, or SCCHN.
+The first indication we are pursuing for our Multikine product candidate is for the neoadjuvant therapy used as first-line treatment in newly diagnosed patients with advanced primary squamous cell carcinoma of the head and neck, or SCCHN.
 SCCHN is a type of head and neck cancer.
-In Phase I and Phase II clinical trials and in the ongoing Phase III clinical trial, Multikine was being administered prior to any other cancer therapy because CEL-SCI believes that this is the period when there is a greater potential likelihood of activating an anti-tumor immune response.
+In Phase I and Phase II clinical trials and in the recently completed Phase III clinical trial, Multikine was administered prior to any other cancer therapy because CEL-SCI believes that this is the period when there is a greater potential likelihood of activating an anti-tumor immune response.
 Once the patient has had surgery or has received radiation and/or chemotherapy, the immune system may become weakened and may be less able to mount an anti-tumor immune response.

 Potential Implications of First-Line Treatment: